 - An all-in-one unit with a toothbrush and water flosser

-It’s really up to you to decide whether these features are useful additions to your tooth brushing routine.
+It’s really up to you to decide whether these features are useful additions to your tooth-brushing routine.

-Oral-B offers a wide range of brushes, with basic models being more affordable and its most advanced Genius Pro 8000 brush currently retailing at a couple hundred dollars (although the suggested retail price is even higher).
+Oral-B offers a wide range of brushes, with basic models being more affordable and its most advanced Oral-B Genius Pro 8000 brush currently retailing at a couple hundred dollars (although the suggested retail price is even higher).
 Many models come with Bluetooth connectivity (featured in the table above).

-Oral-B’s more premium models don’t just light up but actually slow down the brushing speed if you are brushing too hard.
+What’s more, the Oral-B Genius has a pressure sensor that slows down the brushing speed if you are brushing too hard.
 You also get a handy travel case from which you can charge your smartphone as well as your toothbrush.

 The Philips Sonicare electric toothbrush range offers a large number of options.
 All Sonicare toothbrushes use patented sonic technology with a side-to-side brushing motion.

-The Rechargeable Sonic Toothbrush with Smart Timer, has five different brushing modes to whiten, clean, polish or massage, as well as a setting for sensitive teeth.
+The Rechargeable Sonic Toothbrush with Smart Timer has five different brushing modes to whiten, clean, polish or massage, as well as a setting for sensitive teeth.
 The toothbrush has the added benefit of being waterproof, so you can use it while in the shower or bath.
 It’s also less than half the weight of a regular electric toothbrush, making it comfortable to hold.

 Delivering 40,000 micro-brush strokes per minute, it has two power levels; a strong mode for adults and gentle mode for children/kids and seniors.